-U.S. CITIZENS: Valid U.S. Driver's License, U.S. Passport, U.S. Military ID, or State-Issued Photo Identification card FOREIGN NATIONALS: Valid Passport, Alien Registration Card, Permanent Resident Card, U.S. State Department Issued Diplomatic ID Card
+U.S. CITIZENS: Valid U.S. Driver's License, U.S. Passport, U.S. Military ID, or State-Issued Photo Identification card

+FOREIGN NATIONALS: Valid Passport, Alien Registration Card, Permanent Resident Card, U.S. State Department Issued Diplomatic ID Card

-A U.S. driver's license is not an acceptable form of identification for foreign nationals.
+- A U.S. driver's license is not an acceptable form of identification for foreign nationals.
 No foreign-issued state IDs, foreign-issued driver's licenses, expired passports, photocopies, other transmissions of these documents, or other forms of identification will be accepted.
-Individuals without acceptable identification, or whose identification does not exactly match the information previously registered, may be denied entry.

-- Other places/organizations that we have toured in the past have required US Citizens using driver's licenses as identification to be Real IDs, or else a US passport was required.
+Individuals without acceptable identification, or whose identification does not exactly match the information previously registered, may be denied entry. - Other places/organizations that we have toured in the past have required US Citizens using driver's licenses as identification to be Real IDs, or else a US passport was required. - Bike Helmet (optional) - If you plan to ride a bike or scooter, consider taking safety precautions such as wearing a helmet.

-COVID-19 Vaccination Card

-Although you are not required by the WiW Program to be fully vaccinated against COVID-19, some events and venues, outside of the control of UW-Madison, may require proof of vaccination.
+- COVID-19 Vaccination Records (Card or Digital Verification) - You are not required by the WiW Program to be fully vaccinated against COVID-19.
+However, although now unlikely, some events and venues outside of the control of UW-Madison may require proof of vaccination.